Frequently Asked Questions

 My child has food allergies, can you accommodate them?

 Laurelwood chefs work hard to accommodate various dietary needs including lactose free, gluten free and vegetarian diets.
-Laurelwood is not a peanut butter-free camp; however food is not made with any peanuts.
-Peanut butter is served as a lunch option.
+Laurelwood is nut aware.
 You will have the opportunity to speak with our chefs to make sure your child’s dietary needs are met.
 If the camp cannot meet the dietary needs of your child a full refund will be made.

 Who are your staff?
 Where do they come from?